khoj-ai/llm-coup/docs/index.md

 We have chosen Coup because it creates a favorable environment for evaluating capabilities in multi-step planning, opponent modeling, and strategic manipulation.
 Similar to deception games like [Mafia](https://en.wikipedia.org/wiki/Mafia_(party_game)), Coup allows users to bluff and use persuasion to influence public opinion.
 Contrary to Mafia, the game does not _force_ players to defect or lie, but rather leaves it up to them to decide their strategy.
 We provide the full game rules, as they are presented to the models, in the Appendix.

-Mafia and [One Night Ultimate Werewolf](https://en.wikipedia.org/wiki/Ultimate_Werewolf) provide insight into LLMs' capabilties in coordination amongst each other in multi-agent systems.
+Mafia and [One Night Ultimate Werewolf](https://en.wikipedia.org/wiki/Ultimate_Werewolf) provide insight into LLMs' capabilities for coordinating with one another in multi-agent systems.
 We've focused on Coup to start with, as it creates a simpler harness specifically for deception.
 We also considered Poker, but opted for a game that is less sensitive to initial conditions.

 ## Methods

 We initialize the game environment with randomly distributed cards.
 We play games with 6 players, where each player is given a static model assignment.
 In our testing, we performed multi-model play (where all players in a game are assigned different models) experiments.
-We perform rounds of repeated game play with `gemini-2.5-pro`, `gemini-2.5-flash`, `claude-opus-4-20250514`, `claude-sonnet-4-20250514`, `gpt-5-mini-2025-08-07 `, and `gpt-5-2025-08-07`.
+We perform rounds of repeated game play with `gemini-2.5-pro`, `gemini-2.5-flash`, `claude-opus-4-20250514`, `claude-sonnet-4-20250514`, `gpt-5-mini-2025-08-07`, and `gpt-5-2025-08-07`.

 All players are able to see a public game log with past moves.
 They see the hand they currently hold, with a reminder of its capabilities.